 Predator spyware is a phone hacking software believed to be developed by Cytrox, based in Skopje, North Macedonia.

 Predator shares similar features with Pegasus spyware.
-Once on your phone, Predator can access every message, call, photo, and password and has the ability to hide apps it doesn’t want you to find.
+Once on your phone, Predator can access every message, call, photo, and password, and it has the ability to hide apps it doesn’t want you to find.
 Predator can add a certificate authority (CA) to your phone, tricking your device into trusting malicious apps and websites.
-It also can open the phone’s camera and microphone, turning it into a surveillance tool.
+It also can open the phone’s camera and microphone, turning them against you.

-Sold as a commercial surveillance-for-hire tool, it is reported that governments worldwide are customers of Cytrox’s spyware.
-Predator is used to surveil political opponents and government critics.
+Sold as a commercial surveillance-for-hire tool, Cytrox’s spyware is reported to have been sold to governments worldwide.
+It has been used to surveil political opponents and government critics, not just criminals and foreign agents.

 By exploiting zero-day vulnerabilities, malicious actors could install Predator on their target’s phones.
 It’s executed by sending a link via email or text, directing the target to a domain that downloads malware before directing again to a legitimate page.